discordjs/Commando-guide/checking-for-permissions.md

 Sometimes you're going to have a command and start getting a `Forbidden` error.
 Why?
 Well, most likely you don't have permissions in the guild to do something.
 Commando will automatically check for the Send Messages permission and reroute the command to a DM, but for things like Embed Links or Manage Messages you may want to perform a permission check before using the command.
 Thankfully, this is quite simple.

-Let's grab our say command example from the earlier chapter, as it would fail should the command be used in without permissions.
+Let's grab our say command example from the earlier chapter, as it would fail should the command be used without permissions.
 We'll start by going into it's `run` method.

 ```js
 run(message, args) {